Keyboard shortcuts

 • encryption: per-user key

-• per-user storage limit (depending on server policy)
+• per-user or per-virtual-server storage limit (depending on server policy)

 Devices